 The Company's portfolio is the result of the Manager's investment process and as a result is not wholly correlated with the Company's benchmark or the market in which the Company invests.
-Therefore, the value of the portfolio will not move in line with the market but in accordance with the performance of the particular companies' shares held within the portfolio.
+Therefore, the value of the portfolio will not move in line with the market but in accordance with the performance of the particular company's shares held within the portfolio.

-If the value of the portfolio rose or fell by 10% at the balance sheet date, the profit after tax for the year would increase or decrease by $\pounds$ 18.6 million (2015: $\pounds$ 19.5 million) respectively.
+If the value of the portfolio rose or fell by 10% at the balance sheet date, the profit after tax for the year would increase or decrease by £19.8 million (2016: £18.6 million) respectively.